jbradleyporter/weather_app/readme.md

 * Display **additional weather data**.
 Possibly by clicking a day and having a panel fold out with detailed information.
 * Since I didn't design this with a mobile-first mindset, the mobile view only allows for vertical scrolling.
 If I had more time, I'd make each day **horizontally "swipeable"**.
 * **More tests**.
 The _parseWeatherData_ function could use a test to validate that a provided input should return an expected output.
 I wanted to write this, but even after a few hours of searching, I wasn't sure how to test a function that wasn't part of a component using Jest.
 I'm sure I could download another framework / eventually figure it out, but alas, _time_.
-* Currently, there are warnings thrown when running the tests... but that only seems to be happening because Enzyme currently hasn't been updated for React 15.5.
-A pull request is pending, so once that comes through, an **update to Enzyme** should fix the warnings.